-§1550.20 How can my organization apply to the Cooperator program?
+\$1484.20 How can my organization apply to the Cooperator program?

-FAS will publish a Notice in the Federal Register that it is accepting applications for participation in the Cooperator program for a specified marketing plan year.
+FAS will publish a Notice in the FEDERAL REGISTER that it is accepting applications for participation in the Cooperator program for a specified marketing plan year.
 Applications shall be submitted in accordance with the terms and requirements specified in the Notice.
 An application shall contain basic information about the applicant and the proposed program, a strategic plan, and performance measures.
 FAS may request any additional information which it deems necessary to evaluate a Cooperator program application.

-(a) Basic applicant and program information.
-All Cooperator program applications shall contain:

-(1) The name and address of the applicant;

-(2) The name of the Chief Executive Officer (or designee);

-(3) The name and telephone number of the applicant's primary contact

-(4) A description of management and administrative capability;

-(5) The name(s) of the person(s) responsible for managing the program;
+- (a) Basic applicant and program information.
+All Cooperator program applications shall contain: - (1) The name and address of the applicant; - (2) The name of the Chief Executive Officer (or designee); - (3) The name and telephone number of the applicant's primary contact person: - (4) A description of management and administrative capability; - (5) The name(s) of the person(s) responsible for managing the program;

-(6) A description of prior export promotion experience;

-(7) A description of the organization, its membership, and membership

-(8) A list of affiliated organizations;

-(9) The applicant's Federal Tax Identification Number;

-(10) The dollar amount of FAS resources requested under the

-Cooperator program;
+Commodity Credit Corporation, USDA